Mohawkins/Gas-Refinery-CS-668-Capstone-Project/README.md

   ## Economic limitations

-        * Shutdown durning a National Disaster :  About 95% of the Gulf Coast's crude oil and gas production were shut down as Ida ravaged Louisiana, according to energy research company S&P Global Platts.
+         Shutdown durning a National Disaster :  About 95% of the Gulf Coast's crude oil and gas production were shut down as Ida ravaged Louisiana, according to energy research company S&P Global Platts.

-        *  Refinery : Louisiana’s 17 oil refineries account for nearly one-fifth of the nation’s refining capacity and can process about 3.4 million barrels of crude a day, according to the Energy Information Administration Louisiana is the largest that hold gasoline.
+           Louisiana’s 17 oil refineries account for nearly one-fifth of the nation’s refining capacity and can process about 3.4 million barrels of crude a day, according to the Energy Information Administration Louisiana is the largest that hold gasoline.